nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_filingComments.md

   </tr>
 </table>

-A reference to the Patient who the observation is about.
+A reference to the patient who the observation is about.

 ### effective[x] ###